springtansy/python-editor/README.md

 This project is licensed under the MIT License, except for Pyodide, as it is not included in the repository.

-See the `LICENSE` file for details.
+See the `LICENSE.md` file for details.